What is Science Olympiad?

 rest of the school and parents to gain support.
 Enlist help from other

 teachers at your school.
-They don’t have to be math and science teachers
+They do not have to be math and science teachers

 to help you organize or manage your team.
 Ask parents and community